The Society's Object: The Society aims to improve the quality of life for pet animals, in particular for dogs and cats in Wirral.

 We are commonly known as Heswall Animal Welfare Society, a shortened version of Heswall and District Animal Welfare Society, and are a registered charity (number 501656).
 Our full name is required on any cheques sent as donations.

-About two thirds of our expenditure is on veterinary fees, and although we have fund raising events such as Coffee Mornings, Collections and an Annual Charity Fair, our regular income falls far short of our expenditure.
+About two thirds of our expenditure is on veterinary fees, and although we have fund raising events such as Coffee Mornings, and some sponsored activities, our regular income falls far short of our expenditure.
 We are most grateful for the generous donations and legacies which have so far enabled the Society to continue the work started in 1966 by our Founder Members.

 Our animals are intended to be family pets, and we need to ask prospective owners to give details such as ages of children, work patterns and whether that have any other pets, to ensure any new pet is suitable.
 A home visit may also be needed before a pet is rehomed.